-The Illinois Lottery will be able to write sports betting tickets in a test period through January 1, 2024.
+The Illinois Lottery will also be able to offer sports betting in a test period through January 1, 2024.
 The three mobile-only operators must wait 540 days to apply after the issuance of the first sports betting license to a land-based operator.

 Poker is legal at authorized casinos only.
 There are no bet limits or caps on tournament buyins in Illinois.